-Next week I’m going to be teaching a retreat for young meditators (under 30) called “An introduction to Vajrayana”.
+This coming March (13-18) Lama Liz Monson and I are going to be teaching a retreat called “An introduction to Vajrayana”.
 So I thought I would formally introduce you all to the topic as well.
 Like introducing an old friend.
+If you have been practicing sitting meditation for more than a few years, I can recommend this retreat.
+If you want to talk about it after, or 1:1, I’m happy to do so.

 “Vajrayana” literally translated means “Diamond Vehicle”.
 It’s an enormous body of meditation practices, teachings, philosophies and cultural artifacts that started in India and spread throughout the Buddhist world, arriving in the United States in the early 1970s.